 If you have ever pursued compensation for a personal injury caused by an accident that was not your fault, you may have been involved in some type of liability claim investigation.
 These investigations are used to determine the negligence of the accused party or entity.
-If you are not a claim handler or an injury lawyer, the process of determining negligence can seem very enigmatic.
+If you are not a claim handler or a Miami car accident lawyer, the process of determining negligence can seem very enigmatic.
 Today, we’ll provide some clarity by reviewing the four elements of negligence and how they apply to a motor vehicle accident.

-At the Flanagan Personal Injury and Wrongful Death Law Firm, we are well-versed in Florida negligence laws and standards, and if you or a loved one has been injured in an accident, contact us before you speak with the insurance company.
-Our team is available 24 hours a day, seven days a week at (305) 638-4143, or you may request a free case evaluation online.
+We are well-versed in Florida negligence laws and standards, and if you or a loved one has been injured in an accident, contact us before you speak with the insurance company.
+Our team is available 24 hours a day, seven days a week at (305) 615-6080, or you may request a free case evaluation online.

 Below is a case example that will help us explain the four elements of negligence: